top of page

 Supported by a staff of more than 55 individuals, the Auditor General serves the Manitoba Legislative Assembly, and in turn all Manitobans.

-Independence from government
+Independence

-The Office’s independence from government helps ensure we can manage our mandate effectively.
-It enables us to examine, without interference or conflict, any key issues or areas of concern.
-It keeps the Office from being influenced by political or other external pressures that may deter us from conducting certain audits.
+Our independence from government is necessary to fulfill our mandate effectively.
+It enables us to examine, without interference, any key issues or areas of concern.
+It keeps us from being influenced by political or other external pressures that may deter us from conducting certain audits.
 It also makes it possible for us to report what we find and what we believe are fair conclusions, even if the government or government organization disagrees with our conclusions or recommendations.
-This is a great responsibility that is fundamental to our role in helping the Legislative Assembly hold the government accountable.

 bottom of page